WAGR K class: History

-Six examples originally intended for the WAGR were purchased by the British Government and sent to South Africa to ease a shortage being encountered by the Imperial Military Railways as a result of the Boer War where they became the C class.
+Six examples originally intended for the WAGR were purchased by the British Government and sent to South Africa to ease a shortage encountered by the Imperial Military Railways resulting from the Boer War, where they became the C class.

 Class lists

 The numbers and periods in service of each member of the K class were as follows:

 Namesakes

-The K class designation was previously used by the K class that was reclassified as the L class.
+The "K" designation was previously used by the K class of 1891, which in turn were reclassified as the L class.
 It was reused in the 1960s when the K class diesel locomotives entered service.